pmoldmann/deneb_examples/README.md

 examples of deneb visuals for visualisation within power bi.

 # about me
-I am a freelance power bi consultant
+I am a freelance power bi consultant located in Aachen, Germany (https://paulmoldmann.de).

 # motivation
 I love Power BI.
 But sometimes the core visuals do not offer the flexibility that I need to design impressing reports.